 I’m pleased to say that our achievements continue to exceed even my high expectations.
 The Doctoral program in Kinesiology was ranked recently in the top five by both the National Research Council and the National Academy of Kinesiology.
 The M.S. in Speech-Language Pathology program in the Department of Communication Disorders ranked 30th out of 230 programs nationally by the U.S. News and World Report in 2011.

-Research awards submitted across all departments have increased by more than 60% since 2009, including over $72.4 million in proposals submitted during fiscal year 2013.
-The SPHHS’ externally-funded research has nearly doubled since 2009 to over $16.1 million in fiscal year 2013, which is significant in the current funding climate.
+Research expenditures for sponsored activity across all departments have increased by more than 60% since 2009, including $12.1 million in total expenditures during fiscal year 2014, which is significant in the current funding climate.
 Included in these numbers are funds to create and support the Social and Economic Impacts of Gambling in Massachusetts (SEIGMA) study, funded by the Massachusetts Gaming Commission, continued funding for the Western Massachusetts Public Health Training Center, and research awards from many federal agencies and foundations including the National Science Foundation, the National Institutes of Health and the Robert Wood Johnson Foundation.

 None of these accomplishments were easy.
 They are the result of the time, energy, hard work and commitment of faculty, staff and students.
 We have been fortunate to hire several excellent junior faculty in all 6 departments and are continuing to hire faculty for the coming academic year.
 The new energy and outside viewpoints of these individuals enrich the departments and the school and enhance student opportunities.
 Combined with the energy already present, I feel confident in stating again this year, that the school is well poised to continue to improve and grow.